Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 You pick me up again

-When it all comes to pass
+When it all has come to pass

 When the first have become last